 Craft picks with pinecones, leaves, acorns and cotton bolls were added to my magnolia leaf garland.

 I used both gold faux antlers and a real antler on my mantel and then filled in with various fall picks, faux gourds and pumpkins.
 I filled a bushel basket with Fall florals and pumpkins.
 In the back behind the large gold pumpkin I used a wreath of oak leaves.
 You don’t always have to use a wreath AS a wreath.
-Last year I used the same wreath beneath a basket for an arrangement.
+I once used the same wreath beneath a basket for an arrangement.
 You can see that here at How to Make a Fall Arrangement.

 I didn’t want to put away my big glass jars that usually adorn my fireplace, so I just added a small Fall swag to a couple of them and clustered them on one corner of my hearth.

 A couple of my favorite finds were these faux magnolia blossoms that look like they are faded and the faux dried up artichokes.
 These were the perfect additions to finish off my Fall mantel.
+Stay tuned for my Halloween mantel coming up in a few short weeks!